-Saturday: Arrival Day
+Friday: Arrival Day

-Monday: Thornhill to Brodick (Arran) (67 miles) Elevation: 3271ft / 997m
+Sunday: Sanquhar to Brodick (Arran) (54 miles) Elevation: 2187ft / 666m

-A moderate start today past castles and by quiet lanes next to gentle rivers gives way to cutting across the countryside in Ayrshire and then navigating on cycle paths, as we head to Ardrossan to catch the ferry to Brodick on the Isle of Arran.
+A moderate start today by quiet lanes next to gentle rivers gives way to cutting across the countryside in Ayrshire and then navigating on cycle paths, as we head to Ardrossan to catch the ferry to Brodick on the Isle of Arran.
 From here we begin the most exciting section of the trip as we continue northwards along the rugged, wild and untamed beauty of the West coast of Scotland.

-Tuesday: Brodick (Arran) to Oban (78 miles) Elevation: 5803ft / 1769m
+Monday: Brodick (Arran) to Oban (74 miles) Elevation: 5803ft / 1769m

 A superb coastal road takes us northwards to Sannox Bay before cutting inland to the north coast of Arran where we will catch the ferry over to Kintyre.
 A cracking day with fantastic scenery takes us along Kintyre often hugging the coastline up to Oban.

-Wednesday: Oban to Mallaig (73 miles) Elevation: 5206ft / 1587m
+Tuesday: Oban to Mallaig (73 miles) Elevation: 5206ft / 1587m

 We begin today with an early ferry onto Mull where we cycle across the island to pick up the 2nd ferry of the day across the Sound of Mull which takes us back onto the mainland.
 Here we cycle amongst some of the most spectacular scenery that our country has to offer, lets just hope the weather is on our side!
 We spend the night in the small coastal town of Mallaig, ready to catch the ferry in the morning.

-Thursday: Mallaig to Kinlochewe (75 miles) Elevation: 5492ft / 1674m
+Wednesday: Mallaig to Kinlochewe (75 miles) Elevation: 5492ft / 1674m

 An early start and another spectacular day takes us across the Isle of Skye to cross the impressive Skye Bridge at the Kyle of Lochalsh and back to the mainland.
 We have an optional detour to the picture-postcard little village of Plockton which was used as the back drop for Hamish McBeth, The Wicker Man and The Inspector Alleyn Mysteries.
 The second half of this day is as fine a days cycling as you will encounter anywhere within the British Isles. ** Accommodation in Kinlochewe is limited these days so it may be necessary to split the group between Kinlochewe and Gairloch which is 18 miles further.
 We will send the stronger riders on to Gairloch**

-Friday: Kinlochewe to Ullapool (75 miles) Elevation: 5390ft / 1643m
+Thursday: Kinlochewe to Ullapool (75 miles) Elevation: 5390ft / 1643m

 Inching ever closer to our goal we continue past the impressive mountains around Beinn Eighe and Kinlochewe.
 Cycling by the banks of Loch Maree we pass Loch Gairloch and Loch Ewe and pass the Isle of Ewe and also Gruinard Island before passing the Falls of Measach and onto the picturesque fishing village of Ullapool.

-Saturday: Ullapool to Durness (68 miles) Elevation: 5016ft / 1529m
+Friday: Ullapool to Durness (68 miles) Elevation: 5016ft / 1529m

 This will be our last day in the saddle as we head north from Ullapool, hugging the coastline as we go and taking in the stunning views from shores of Loch Assynt and heading across Kylesku Bridge before eventually meeting the southern tip of the Kyle of Durness just before we roll in, victorious, to our finishing point at Durness!
 After the absolutely obligatory victory conga and hugs all round, we will head out for our final celebratory meal as a group.
 A coach will then take everyone to Inverness the following morning, stopping at the train station and airport.

-Sunday: Transfer to Inverness and tour ends
+Saturday: Transfer to Inverness and tour ends

 The group will be a minimum of 8 and a maximum of 25 people.
 We feel that this size of group works best as there will always be enough in the group for some good company but there won’t be so many people that it becomes overcrowded.